-If you need a multithreaded web server to host data for everyone on the web, look at Apache (with CGI) or https://www.gnu.org/software/libmicrohttpd/
+If you need a very-high throughput or a multithreaded web server to host data for everyone on the web, look at Apache (with CGI), NGINX or https://www.gnu.org/software/libmicrohttpd/

 The server's code can contain two modules, that each serve a domain and specific purpose: